postullat/facebook-group-scrape-tool/README.md

     fb.big.images.load.timeout
     selenide.timeout

-#### If the codebase helped you somehow and/or you just want to say "thank you" then you may share link at my Java blog [stacktrace.biz](https://bit.ly/2X3tctq) at your social networks and/or follow me at [Facebook](https://bit.ly/3cDRzEI) or [Twitter](https://bit.ly/2y1cCls)
+#### If the codebase helped you somehow and/or you just want to say "thank you" then you may share link to my Java blog [stacktrace.biz](https://bit.ly/2X3tctq) at your social networks and/or follow me at [Facebook](https://bit.ly/3cDRzEI) or [Twitter](https://bit.ly/2y1cCls)